 Skills & Expertise Needed: Expertise in business, finance, education, law, pastoral ministry, and publishing.

-Nominated by GANC: to 12 At-Large - Over four year term.
+Nominated by GANC: up to 12 At-Large - Over four year term.

 Find out more about the Presbyterian Publishing Corporation Board of Directors.

-This Committee prepares and administers the written examinations which comprise one of the requirements for ordination to the Ministry of Word and Sacrament in the Presbyterian Church (USA).
-[See G-14.0431] The Committee has twenty-four (24) members.
-Twelve (12) members of the Committee are elected (on a rotating basis) by the six regional Reading Groups, which meet annually to grade exams.
-The other twelve (12) members are elected by the General Assembly.
-Of those elected by the General Assembly, five are to be seminary faculty representatives, rotated among the Presbyterian seminaries.
-Each seminary faculty representative must have expertise in one of the four areas tested by the four senior ordination examinations: Biblical Exegesis (including use of biblical texts in their original languages), Theological Competence (with special emphasis on Reformed theology), Church Polity, and Worship and Sacraments.
-Seven (7) members of the Committee are elected from the church-at-large.
+This Committee prepares and administers the written examinations that comprise one of the requirements for ordination to the Ministry of Word and Sacrament in the Presbyterian Church (USA).
+[See G-2.0607d] The Committee has twenty-four (24) members.
+Twelve (12) members of the Committee are elected (on a rotating basis) from among readers in six regional groupings of presbyteries.
+The other twelve (12) members are elected by the General Assembly, with consideration being given to areas of needed expertise, to gender and racial/ethnic representation, to an approximate balance of ruling and teaching elders, and to various sub-cultures within the Presbyterian Church (U.S.A.) with regard to the overall composition of the PCC.
+There is particular need for persons who have post-graduate expertise in one of the four areas tested by the four senior ordination examinations: Biblical Exegesis (including use of biblical texts in their original languages), Theological Competence (with special emphasis on Reformed theology), Church Polity, and Worship and Sacraments.
 The focus of the four senior ordination examinations is to determine one’s entry-level readiness for ministry in the Presbyterian Church (USA).
 The exams present pastoral challenges whereby candidates may demonstrate how they integrate their faith and theological education in practical ministry.

 Skills & Expertise Needed: The members of the Committee are expected to have training/expertise and/or significant practical experience in at least one of the four areas of examination.
-Members must have the ability to write resource papers to be used for preparation by the reading groups and give presentations on the examinations as a part of training for readers.
-Physical stamina and the ability to read and assess someone else’s work without imposing one’s own point of view are critical.
+Members must have the ability to write resource papers to be used for preparation by the reading groups and give online presentations on the examinations as a part of training for readers.
+The ability to read and assess someone else’s work without imposing one’s own point of view is critical.
 The work of the PCC is greatly facilitated by members who are bilingual in Korean/English or Spanish/English.

-Time Requirement: Annual Meeting of six days in April; Reading Groups (four days each in October and March); preparation of resource papers, questions and presentations for training of readers (seven to ten days.)
+Time Requirement: Annual Meeting of six days in April/May; participation in review of reader comments during four exam evaluation periods each year (first week of February, May, August, and November, working from home using online technologies); preparation of resource papers, questions and presentations for training of readers (seven to ten days total on flexible scheduling)

 Find out more about the Presbyteries’ Cooperative Committee on Examination for Candidates.

-At each biennial assembly meeting, the General Assembly Nominating Committee nominates to the General Assembly for election two committees.
+The regular cycle of agency reviews will resume in 2018: At each biennial assembly meeting, the General Assembly Nominating Committee nominates to the General Assembly for election two committees.
 Each committee reviews the work of one of the agencies of the General Assembly Board of Pensions, Committee on the Office of the General Assembly, Presbyterian Church (U.S.A.)
-Foundation, General Assembly Mission Council, Presbyterian Investment and Loan, Inc. and Presbyterian Publishing Corporation based on a six-year schedule.
+Foundation, Presbyterian Mission Agency Board, Presbyterian Investment and Loan, Inc. and Presbyterian Publishing Corporation based on a six-year schedule.
 In 2012-2013 the Review Committees will review the work of the Board of Pensions and the Presbyterian Church (U.S.A.)
 Foundation.
 The Review Committee’s responsibility is to provide an objective report to the General Assembly as to the agencies’ compliance to the standards of review and the quality and acceptability of the agencies’ self-study.
 The committee may provide advice on areas of program improvement.
 The committee’s role will be to examine the agencies’ church relations, its policies and practice and its program effectiveness.
 The committee will review the agencies’ self study report and other documents.
 It will visit the agency and talk personally with leadership staff and the governing board or committee.
 The governing board of the agency is responsible for the internal management of the agency and its operational details.
 Each Review Committee reports to the General Assembly through the General Assembly committee to which the agency annually reports.

-Composition: The committee is composed of twelve (12) members: four (4) commissioners from the previous six assemblies, four (4) who have previously served on the board of a General Assembly agency that is not under review. (i.e., Committee on the Office of the General Assembly, General Assembly Mission Council, Presbyterian Investment & Loan Program, Presbyterian Publishing Corporation) other than one being reviewed and four (4) at-large.
+Composition: The committee is composed of twelve (12) members: four (4) commissioners from the previous six assemblies, four (4) who have previously served on the board of a General Assembly agency that is not under review. (i.e., Committee on the Office of the General Assembly, Presbyterian Mission Agency Board, Presbyterian Investment & Loan Program, Presbyterian Publishing Corporation) other than one being reviewed and four (4) at-large.
 The at large members may include ecumenical partners.